square-spade/hass-ttlock/README.md

 When reporting issues, please attach the diagnostic information and consider enabling debug logging to provide extra information.

+## Development
+You can find all the TTLock API calls here [here]https://euopen.ttlock.com/document

 # Say thanks

 If you found this helpful and you'd like to say thanks you can do so via buy me a coffee or a beer.